-The Message-Making Quest is composed of teacher-directed learning experiences that focus on writing and literacy activities that support children in completing project products.
+The Message-Making Quest is composed of project-related writing and literacy activities.
 For example, in Shadow Shows, children analyze playbills and eventually contribute information about their own shadow plays to the class playbill.

 Exploration/Investigation

 Known as the Exploration Quest in social-studies-led units and the Investigation Quest in science-led units, this Quest involves children engaging in project-related work that supports the conceptual development of ideas and practices.